 Horsefield: Well, historically, process and software have come a long way in the last decade.
 There are a lot of solutions out there that can count and track things and provide reporting.
 But what makes Cloud Inventory different is that it brings visibility of all facets of an organization into one data view in a pool.
-It’s not just the warehouse, it’s inventory in the wild that might be on trucks, in lay yards, that has a real financial impact to the business.
+It’s not just the warehouse, it’s inventory in the wild that might be on trucks, inlay yards, that has a real financial impact to the business.
 So yes, Cloud Inventory can do warehousing well, as well as field inventory and manufacturing in one suite of tools.

 Dye: Now, Chris, as the CTO of a leader in the industry, where do you see the most room for innovation in inventory management?
 Touch on that if you would.

-Horsefield: We’re seeing huge growth in warehouse robotic automation, AI and machine learning.
+Horsefield: We’re seeing huge growth in warehouse robotic automation, AI, and machine learning.
 I think over time, those cost barriers will come down with more mainstream innovation.

 Dye: Another question for you in regards to the pandemic.
 The COVID-19 pandemic has had a huge impact on all aspects of business across the board.
-How do you think inventory management in particular has been affected?
+How do you think inventory management, in particular, has been affected?
 And do you think that the pandemic has led businesses to reevaluate their approach to inventory in any important ways?
 I’d like to hear your input on that as well.

 Horsefield: Yes, I believe that COVID-19 has changed everything.
-Probably for the first time in a while, businesses have had to confront challenges with transportation, with labor, with stock, and most are unprepared to deal with it.
+Probably for the first time in a while, businesses have had to confront challenges with transportation, labor, with stock, and most are unprepared to deal with it.
 Without visibility or some type of business and forced delivery times, crucial delivery dates get figured out the hard way.

 With Cloud Inventory, we’ve stopped all of that disruption.
-People that were early adopters of the cloud didn’t feel the pain as much as those that are still counting with paper types of solutions that you’d mentioned previously.
+People that were early adopters of the cloud didn’t feel the pain as much as those that are still counting on paper types of solutions that you’d mentioned previously.

 Our customers are able to proactively and less reactively change the market conditions with our technology.

 Dye: I certainly do appreciate your input on that.
 Most helpful.
-Now, lastly, as we conclude, a company operating with legacy ERP systems may stand to benefit from updating or implementing new inventory management solutions, but hesitate because they don’t want to engage in costly or time consuming overhauls of a system that is already integrated with its operations across the business.
-Is there a cost effective approach for this type of company?
+Now, lastly, as we conclude, a company operating with legacy ERP systems may stand to benefit from updating or implementing new inventory management solutions, but hesitate because they don’t want to engage in costly or time-consuming overhauls of a system that is already integrated with its operations across the business.
+Is there a cost-effective approach for this type of company?
 And how does Cloud Inventory work with legacy systems?
 Let’s wrap things up with that today.